You can call our helpline number 01382 201291 to leave a message and be called back by a trained Sexual Violence Support

-Outwith these times you can leave a message or you can contact Rape Crisis Scotland's national helpline on 08088 01 03 02 (open every day 6pm-midnight).
+There is no set opening hours for the helpline so you can leave a message at any time and our workers will get back to you as soon as possible.
+You can also contact Rape Crisis Scotland's national helpline on 08088 01 03 02 (open every day 6pm-midnight).

 Our helpline service provides support for women, including trans women, young people of all genders (aged 11-18), who have experienced any form of sexual violence, abuse or exploitation in their lives.

 It doesn’t matter if these experiences happened a long time ago or if they were reported to the police.
 You are under no obligation to disclose to us what has happened to you, we can work with you on the issues and symptoms you have as a result of your experiences.